 In honesty, my biggest objection to this project was a stupid one, which is that DC already has a Legion of Super-Pets (Krypto, Streaky the Super-Cat, Comet the Super-Horse, and Beppo the Super-Monkey, plus Proty II), and that I'd probably have preferred some notional movie about these super-pets in the 1960s that kept it within the parochial world and general attitudinal bounds of the Silver Age Superman Family comics, which is the kind of thing one says aloud if one wants someone to respond, "Are you sure you're not Richard Linklater's age?", and of course that's only if that someone is being extremely polite.
 (Somehow it escaped me till the very, very end that "Ace" is founded well-enough in DC comics lore.
 In fact, several of these super-pets are.)
 My other, less uncool objection was that it looked stupid and kiddie, and both in a very 2022 sort of way.
 It is kiddie, and it's not, I'd say, brilliant, but for what it is it works better than I would've ever guessed.
 One of the surprises, though maybe it shouldn't be, is how well the vocal cast works together; it's not very surprising that Johnson plays a cocky dipshit with a heart of gold pretty well, nor that McKinnon does good lunatic villainy, and it probably shouldn't be surprising that Johnson and Hart work well together (this is like their third or fourth film as a comedy duo).
 But Hart makes me question every presupposition I have about his persona, which I have—through osmosis, trailers, and, hell, the last time I heard him voice a cartoon pet—come to assume relies heavily if not exclusively on irritating, high-pitched squeaking.
 This is, like, the opposite of that, perhaps because Ace is necessarily positioned as Krypto's straight-dog, but Hart is even-keeled, and, fuck me, soulful at points.
 (League of Super-Pets ultimately winds up giving Ace a Pixar Cry Now Montage that is better at its job than anything Pixar itself has done in a number of years; and as such a thing is, hypothetically at least, a "gimme" with dogs, I'm also modestly impressed with how much heft the attachment issues have as an emotional undercurrent for all three leads, including the villain.)

 It is, also and much more importantly, pretty funny, and it's almost never obnoxiously unfunny, which is a "win" as far as current comedy is concerned.
-If you think this children's film about dogs has scatological jokes, of course it does, though they can be played with actual sophistication (I'm sure there are several others that are worse, but the one I remember is that Krypto, in a sequence devoted to him explaining how he is a normal dog just like any other dog, uses human lavatories via levitation, flushes, and washes his paws when he's done).
+If you think this children's film about dogs has scatological jokes, of course it does, though they can be played with actual sophistication (I'm sure there are several others that are worse, but the one I remember is that Krypto, in a sequence devoted to him explaining how he is a normal dog just like any other dog, uses a human lavatory via levitation, flushes, and washes his paws when he's done).
 The best material is how much of a mockery it makes out of its IPs—the whole film is such a mockery, of course (the Justice League gets its ass kicked by a bald guinea pig), but League of Super-Pets continues Warners Animation Group and Animal Logic's proud tradition of holding the Batman (Keanu Reeves) in particular contempt.
 It finds gratifying new strategies for this, even: for whatever reason, this Batman is very specifically a parody of Michael Keaton's Batman.
 This is a film with a lot of unobtrusively nice design, but the bug-eyed Keaton caricature they get up to with Batman is damn near allowed to break the aesthetic.
 It's obvious how much fun his over-intense expressions must've been to animate, and Reeves has a blast playing a Batman who's somehow even more openly a pathetic basket-case than Will Arnett's.

 It's even reasonably good at superhero action, finding a rewarding balance between "actual stakes" and "bullshit cartoon" (constitutionally favoring the latter, but that seems correct in these circumstances), and it's a fairly solid piece of evidence that mid-budget CGI animation might actually be better for the average silly cartoon than high-budget CGI animation is, just a lot of clean, precise design, lighting, layout, and so forth, taking its cues from the mid-century utopian tidiness of Superman: The Animated Series and resembling, in its frequent resort to graphic, 90 degree-angled dioramas, the LEGO flicks only without the bricks.
 (Krypton is only briefly-seen, but looks good, and kind of sets the baseline for what to expect from this as a work of animation qua animation or as an animated adaptation of oft-adapted superhero material: it's a little generic, but pleasingly generic, and, after all, why would it be a good idea to reinvent the wheel on behalf of Krpyto the Super-Dog?)
 League of Super-Pets just getting to "good" represents a triumph over very daunting odds, but if you told me it would wind up not just the second-best superhero film of 2022**, but the second-best major animated film of 2022, squeaking past the third, which was the freaking Bob's Burgers movie, I wouldn't have believed you.
 Yet here we are!